caldav/duc_to_md/data/en_publish_other-forms-of-submitting-apps_.md

-If your app is not free and open source or not targeting [Ubuntu devices](https://wiki.ubuntu.com/Touch/), there are other ways to publish apps to Ubuntu too:
+If your app is not free and open source or not targeting [Ubuntudevices](https://wiki.ubuntu.com/Touch/), there are other ways to publish apps to Ubuntu too:

 ## Commercial apps or proprietary apps at no cost